 Money Metals Exchange

 Money Metals Exchange offers a three-day return policy but charges a 5% restocking fee on credit card orders.
-The company also offers a buyback program and claims to pay the highest price among other gold bar companies.
+The company also offers a buyback program and claims to pay the highest price among other gold bar dealers.

 Moreover, investors can request Money Metals Exchange to store their gold bullion products in Delaware and Massachusetts in Class 3 vaults.